 A fourth Town, Palasia, was annexed on 12 July with Lord John Gordon as its Acting Representative, bringing the Empire’s population to 25.
-July also saw the cutting of relations with Wilcsland, with the Emperor relinquishing his Wilsclandian titles and announcing the end of their alliance.
+July furthermore saw the cutting of relations with Wilcsland, with the Emperor relinquishing his Wilsclandian titles and announcing the end of their alliance.

 16 August and 16 November also saw the annexations of New Richmond and Terentia, two land claims the futures of which would be intertwined up to and after their departure from Austenasia in 2020.
 Both were at the time Crown Dependencies, each consisting of an uninhabited piece of property.
 New Richmond was the first Austenasian claim on the North American continent and would, in time, grow to be Austenasia’s largest and most populated land claim.

 A general election was held on 18 November 2013, with the results being announced the following day.
 Lord Marshal William stood against Lord John Gordon and Countess Eritoshi, with the latter elected Prime Minister with two-thirds of the vote after William dropped out and endorsed her.